4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Yala Safari Leopards

-It was towards the end of our Yala Safari and I had pretty much given up on our chances of seeing a leopard.
+It was towards the end of our Yala Safari, and I had pretty much given up on our chances of seeing a leopard.

 Despite Yala having the highest leopard density in the world, your chances of spotting leopards in Yala are actually pretty slim.